 Iron is one of the most common contaminants in well water.
 Iron is not a health concern at levels encountered in normal drinking water.
-Higher concentrations of iron can cause an objectionable metallic taste and orange or rust-colored staining of sinks, toilet, bathtubs and clothes.
+Higher concentrations of iron can cause an objectionable metallic taste and orange or rust-colored staining of sinks, toilets, bathtubs, and clothes.

 Sulfur (causing Bad Taste & Odor)

-Sulfur is a colorless gas which causes damage to plumbing and gives off an offensive, “rotten egg” odor.
+Sulfur is a colorless gas that causes damage to plumbing and gives off an offensive, “rotten egg” odor.